What is Oolong Tea?

 Caffeine in Oolong Tea

 Many factors affect how much caffeine goes into a cup of Oolong Tea, including the variety of plant used, where and how it was grown, how it was processed and how it was brewed.
 Since there is such a variety of Oolongs, the amount of caffeine in a cup of Oolong can vary quite a bit.
-Read our piece How Much Caffeine is in Oolong Tea to see what Taiwan’s Tea Research and Extension Station (TRES) found when they researched how much caffeine was in Oolong Teas.
+Read our article How Much Caffeine is in Oolong Tea to see what Taiwan’s Tea Research and Extension Station (TRES) found when they researched how much caffeine was in Oolong Teas.